SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 #### noun class

-Noun class is a phi-feature encoding a variety of different sememes not covered by number or case.
+Noun class is a phi-feature encoding a variety of different semantic distinctions.
-Grammatical gender is a form of noun-class system where the grammemes distinguished are male, female, and possibly neuter.
+Grammatical gender is a type of noun-class system where the grammemes distinguished are male, female, and possibly neuter.

 #### number

 Grammatical number is a phi-feature encoding sememes of distinctions in amounts.
-Grammatical number may distinguish actual amount or grouping.
+Grammatical number may be amount number or grouping number

 ##### amount

-table:name|sememe
+Amount number (my term) is grammatical number distinguishing amount.

+table:name|amount
 Singular|one
 Dual|two
 Trial|three